Career Roadmap FAQs - Human Resources at Ohio State

 What is Career Roadmap?

 Career Roadmap is a comprehensive job family model and pay structure that will provide visibility to career paths for managers and staff to foster equitable, consistent compensation practices across the university and medical center.
-With an expected summer 2021 launch, Career Roadmap will enable Ohio State to recruit, retain and inspire the talent needed to fulfill our mission.
+With an expected 2022 launch, Career Roadmap will enable Ohio State to recruit, retain and inspire the talent needed to fulfill our mission.

 Why is Ohio State implementing Career Roadmap?

 Career Roadmap is a recruitment and retention initiative to attract and keep talent at Ohio State.
 Inconsistent job classifications, pay practices and use of titles contribute to unclear career paths for current staff and potential applicants.

 Is Career Roadmap proprietary to Ohio State or is it a system purchased from a vendor?

 Career Roadmap was developed in-house by an experienced team of Ohio State HR Compensation experts based on best practices in higher education and other business sectors.

 Career Roadmap on its own does not address pay equity.
 Career Roadmap will provide the university with a job classification system and salary structure that will make it easier to analyze pay practices across the institution.

 Will Career Roadmap cause some positions to be eliminated?